Paris Street – Rebuilding The Prague Jewish Quarter

 Before Paris Street

 So they knew the layout of the streets but what they didn’t yet know was what the new buildings would look like.
 There had been a small street here called Mikulašska which translates as “the way to ST Nicholas” (the church on the Old Town Square was at the end of that street) but in the new plan all the houses on either side were to be demolished to make way for the new boulevard which still had the name Mikulašska until 1922 when it was renamed Paris Street.
+It was not the first street in the city with that name.
+The original Paris Street ran next to the current Hotel Paris (hence the name) but was renamed to “at the place of the Municipal House” in 1912.
 The purple line in the picture above just gave you an idea of where the new street would be located.
 The picture below gives you an idea of the level of destruction caused by the demolition taking place that will create Paris Street.
 You are looking towards the river and the tower centre-left is the Jewish Town Hall.
 The house centre-top is where the Hotel Intercontinental is located today.

 Back on April 5th 1896 a man called Vilém Mrštík published a damning indictment on what was being planned by developers and against the city’s vandalism of it’s heritage.
 If this was just one man then no problem.
 But it was a problem because dozens of people including writers, architects, artists and more importantly, government ministers rallied against the more “unsubtle” plans.
 The effect was to set up a special “Art Commission” consisting of, amongst others, Classicists (Zitek and Schulz) and Modernists (Fanta and Ohmann) which would directly input into the planning process.
 On November 12th 1897 they submitted their proposals for changes to be made to the plan to support city heritage.
 These were rejected and the Art Commission resigned a month later.
 A National Monument Act 22/1987 was only passed into law on January 1st 1988.
 So fortunately what we have today is a blend of styles.